-Fleet segment PG VL0010 has the largest number of vessels, 95% of the whole Estonian marine fishing fleet and their total engine power and gross tonnage make up 37% and 10% of the fleet respectively.
-As can be seen from the Table 2 below, total landings by vessels in fleet segment PG VL0010 are relatively small considering the number of vessels, making only 5% of the total landings of marine fisheries.
+Fleet segment PG VL0010 has the largest number of vessels, 95% of the whole Estonian marine fishing fleet and their total engine power and gross tonnage make up 38% and 12% of the fleet respectively.
+As can be seen from the Table 2 below, total landings by vessels in fleet segment PG VL0010 are relatively small, making only 4% of the total landings of marine fisheries.
 These vessels are used for fishing for different species (European perch, smelt, Baltic herring, flounder, pike-perch, roach, northern pike, etc.) with various passive gears.
 Fishing is highly seasonal and depends on weather conditions.

 Fleet segment PG VL1012 comprises of vessels used for fishing for Baltic herring in the Baltic Sea with stationary uncovered pound nets, mostly in a short spring season from April to June.
-The total number of vessels in fleet segment PG VL1012 is relatively small, comprising 3% of the whole fleet, and their total engine power and gross tonnage make up only 7% and 3% of the fleet respectively, but quantities landed by these vessels make 12% of the total landings of marine fisheries and 29.7% of all Baltic herring landings.
+The total number of vessels in fleet segment PG VL1012 is relatively small, comprising 3% of the whole fleet, and their total engine power and gross tonnage make up 7% and 3% of the fleet respectively.
+Quantities landed by these vessels make 9% of the total landings of marine fisheries and 24% of all Baltic herring landings.